BeSinhorelli/BeSinhorelli/README.md

 </h1>

-<p>I'm 18 years old and currently studying Analysis and Systems Development at PUCRS.
+<p>I'm 18 years old and I'm a Analysis and Systems Development student at PUCRS.
 I'm passionate about software development and constantly evolving as both a programmer and a person.</p>

 ---